-- Students will be able to integrate advanced level content knowledge of the core business concepts. - 2.
-Students will be able to integrate specialized knowledge appropriate to the accounting profession. - Students will be able to execute advanced quantitative and technology-based methods to inform complex business decisions. - Students will demonstrate highly-developed communication skills across various business contexts. - 5.
-Students will be able to formulate advanced accounting analyses through research of relevant accounting information. - Students will be able to synthesize legal and accounting industry ethical standards to inform complex accounting and business decisions. - Students will be able to formulate advanced business change strategies through the integration of accounting concepts and analytical methodologies. - 8.
+- Students will be able to integrate advanced level content knowledge of the core business concepts. - Students will be able to execute advanced quantitative and technology-based methods to inform complex business decisions. - 3.
+Students will demonstrate highly-developed communication skills across various business contexts. - 4.
+Students will be able to formulate advanced business and accounting analyses through research of relevant accounting and business information. - 5.
+Students will be able to synthesize legal and ethical standards to inform complex accounting and business decisions. - Students will be able to formulate advanced business change strategies through the integration of accounting and business concepts and analytical methodologies. - 7.
 Students will be able to evaluate accounting and business issues in an advanced global context.

-- Complete the online application. - Submit a written statement from the applicant which describes the applicant's interest in the MBA program. - Provide a resume of professional experience. - Have two letters of recommendation from an employer, professional colleague, or academic professor sent to the university. - Send to Daemen University, official transcript(s) from all accredited colleges or universities attended indicating the award of an undergraduate degree (international applicants must submit foreign transcripts in the original language and an English copy).
+- Complete the online application. - Submit a written statement from the applicant which describes the applicant's interest in the MBA program. - Provide a resume of professional experience. - Have two letters of recommendation from an employer, professional colleague, or academic professor sent to the university. - Send to Daemen University, official transcript(s) from all accredited colleges or universities attended, indicating the award of an undergraduate degree (international applicants must submit foreign transcripts in the original language and an English copy).